mfastudillo/times2bright/README.md

-# times2lca
+# times2bright
-Includes a set of functions and procedures to conduct a life cycle assessment based on results from a model from the TIMES optmisation framework.
+Includes a set of functions to conduct a life cycle assessment using results from a model from the TIMES optmisation framework.
 It has a modular design, and some modules such as _analysis_ and _integrate_ can be used in other contexts.

 software dependencies:
 - pandas